pawaters/docker1/README.md

 Drawing to explain networking: https://bit.ly/3tfHFnx

-19)For this, I have used the VM as the leader, the local machine as slave.
+19)For this, I have used the VM as the leader, root user, with the local machine as slave.
-Reason: local machine firewall (Mac Mini). same idea. check leader status: docker node ls docker swarm join-token worker docker node ls -  only works on master
+Reason: local machine firewall (Mac Mini). check leader status: docker node ls docker swarm join-token worker docker node ls -  only works on master do it twice, before and after joining to see the difference.:w

 20)

+21 - 22) docker service inspect -f "{{.Spec.TaskTemplate.ContainerSpec.Env}}" orbital-command

+23 - 24) docker service rm engineering-bay (if needed to reset) each node will access independently. docker service ps engineering-bay
+Docker service inspect -f "{{.Spec.TaskTemplate.ContainerSpec.Env}}" engineering-bay It is not command 27 to run (docker service scale -d marines=20) the mariens service is not running.
+It is command ex 24 to see the logs: docker service logs -f $(docker service ps engineering-bay -f "name=engineering-bay.1" -q)

+25 - 26 - 27) docker service ps marines
+docker service inspect -f "{{.Spec.TaskTemplate.ContainerSpec.Env}}" marinesdocker service logs marines

+*TO DO: docker service logs marines does not show what we want - try again anew*

+# CLEANUP
+28) docker swarm leave -f is other option.